A Roadmap for neutrino charge assignments in $U(2)_F$ Flavor Models: Implications for LFV processes and leptonic anomalous magnetic moments: LFV decays and the muon anomalous magnetic moment

 \subsubsection{LFV decays $\ell_\alpha\rightarrow \ell_\beta\gamma$ in light of $(g-2)_\mu$}

-The NP responsible for the observed anomalous magnetic moment of the muon could manifest in LFV decays.
-In the following, we will investigate the predictions of LFV decays in our model in light of the $(g-2)_\mu$, whose most severe bound comes from the MEG experiment $\mathcal{B}(\mu\rightarrow e\gamma)<4.2\times 10^{-13}$~\cite{MEG:2016leq}.
+The NP responsible for the slight deviation of the central value of the muon's magnetic moment with respect to the SM prediction could manifest in LFV decays.
+In the following, we will investigate our models predictions of LFV decays, whose most severe bound comes from the MEGII experiment $\mathcal{B}(\mu\rightarrow e\gamma)<1.5\times 10^{-13}$~\cite{MEGII:2025gzr}, in light of the $(g-2)_\mu$,

 The relevant WC ratios are: \begin{enumerate}[label=\bf{ \textsc{\Alph*-Scenario:}}] \item $ $\\

 $ $\\ \item $ $\\